lorenliu13/StormLab/Readme.md

 - Code: src/cesm2_random_storms/random_rainfall_simulation/rainstorm_rainfall_simulation.py
 - Function: Generate simulated rainfall fields based on noise and conditional distribution parameter fields.

+## Citation
+If you use this model in your work, please cite:
+*Our publication is under preparation.*

 ## Contributing
 Feel free to open an issue for bugs and feature requests.